 A mobile app that uses artificial intelligence to help patients assess their symptoms.

 The global COVID-19 pandemic has crippled medical systems and left patients worried, particularly when they think they might have symptoms.
-The “Are You Well?” app, created by an India-based team at global design and engineering company Altran, is designed to address this problem by using an artificial intelligence (AI) chatbot to gather information from individuals who are facing a new normal with stay-at-home or quarantine orders, and providing information to medical professionals to help them understand patterns of the virus in their immediate area.
+The “Are You Well?” app is designed to address this problem by using an artificial intelligence (AI) chatbot to gather information from individuals who are facing a new normal with stay-at-home or quarantine orders, and providing information to medical professionals to help them understand patterns of the virus in their immediate area.

 “[People] should feel safe being at home in this crisis situation, in this unprecedented situation that we are all in.
 This is a solution that is designed to help all of society from end-to-end.”

 The team that developed the “Are You Well?” application includes Deepak Goyal, Chandresh Tiwari, Yogesh Kumar, Hitesh Choudhary, and Manoj Gupta, who all work for Altran in India.
 Given the current situation, the team members worked remotely on this solution.
 They entered their idea into the accelerated COVID-19 track of Call for Code for a chance at early deployment to quickly help those like them, who are quarantined with limited access to medical facilities and professionals.
 They saw this opportunity as a key differentiator compared to other coding challenges and hackathons, which often don’t support the deployment of the technology.

 The team already has plans for future iterations on their application: with a focus on forming and detailing their roadmap, and possible integrations for an SOS feature and ambulance or emergency response partnership that could be useful with other crises beyond COVID-19.

 Learn more about building AI-powered chatbots and other technology available to help society in times of crisis.
 You have until July 31, 2020, to submit your solution to Call for Code.